-This article concludes the cycle on artillery cruisers of the Soviet fleet.
-In previous articles we looked at history 26 and 26-bis, 68K and 68-bis ship designs, their technical characteristics and capabilities of Soviet cruisers in comparison with their foreign peers.
+This article completes the cycle on Soviet artillery cruisers fleet.
+In previous articles we reviewed history 26 and 26-bis, 68K and 68-bis ship designs, their technical characteristics and capabilities of Soviet cruisers in comparison with their foreign peers.
 It remains only to deal with the place and role of artillery cruisers in the post-war Navy of the USSR: find out what tasks were put before these ships and understand how effectively they could solve them.

 As we said earlier, in the first post-war years, the USSR launched the construction of torpedo-artillery surface ships: in the period from 1945 to 1955, the 19 light cruisers of the 68K and 68-bis projects, 80 30-K and 30 destroyers of 1950-K and 60 and XNUMX-bis, XNUMX and XNUMX XNUMX K and XNUMX destroyers of XNUMX-K and XNUMX destroyers - and this is not counting the remaining in the ranks of cruisers and destroyers of pre-war projects.
 Nevertheless, the superiority of the fleets of the NATO countries remained overwhelming, and therefore the leadership of the armed forces did not expect too much from surface warships.
 In the XNUMX-s and the very beginning of the XNUMX-s, their main task was to defend the coast from landings of potential enemies.

 Artillery cruisers on all 4 fleets were consolidated in cruiser divisions (DIKR), while these squads included destroyer brigades.
 Thus, shipboard strike groups (TUGs) were formed to counter the surface forces of a potential enemy.